marimeireles/journey/content/english/terms-conditions.md

 draft: false
 ---

-** Journey is not a hiring company and it has no vinculos empregaticios.
-And the companies will be hiring collaborators as a 3rd party in a contract fashion as in ____.
-All the arrangements between payment of the collaborator should be done with the organization and the contractor.
-Journey will provide support for collaborators to set up their own free-lancer entities in case they don't have one.
+Journey is not an employment agency and does not establish formal employment relationships.
+Organizations will engage collaborators on a contract basis, similar to Outreachy's contract system.
+All payment arrangements should be made directly between the organization and the contractor.
+Journey will offer assistance to collaborators in establishing their own freelance entities if they do not already have one.

-Journey provides a template for a non-legally binding contract between the organization and the collaborator, or contractor.

-We don't guarantee anything but we build a community and we believe in our collaborators.